Employment Opportunities

 • Competitive salary based on education, experience, and proven track record

-• Medical Reimbursement (QSEHRA)
+• Medical and Dental Reimbursement (QSEHRA)

 • 10% 403b contributions

-• Up to 5 days paid vacation first year of service, 10 days after one year of service, 15 days
+• Up to 5 days paid vacation first year of service, 10 days after one year of service, 15 days after 5 years of service and 20 days after 10 years of service.
+(Only 1 in 5 days may be a Sunday)

 • 9 paid church holidays